 Whether you’re travelling with toddlers, children or teenagers, there’s plenty to keep everyone busy in Wiltshire.

 Take a trip to Roves Farm for a day of family-fun in the heart of Wiltshire.
 Not only can you and your little ones interact with the adorable animals on the farm, but there’s plenty of space and activities to burn off some of that excess energy.
 Take the kids on a tractor ride around the farm or settle in for some arts and crafts.

 If your trip to Roves leaves you dreaming of the farm life, head to Cholderton Charlie’s to meet some more of the animals and place a bet on the daily pig races.
-With indoor play barn, sandpits and tree-top trail, there’s plenty to do for kids of all ages.
+With an indoor play barn, sandpits and a tree-top trail, there’s plenty to do for kids of all ages.

 Looking for something a little more educational for your young ones?
-The Salisbury Museum offers family discover days, half term family events and Festival of Archaeology in July – all perfect for children up to 5 years old
+The Salisbury Museum offers family discover days, half term family events and Festival of Archaeology in July – all perfect for children up to 5 years old.

 Looking for somewhere with activities for the kids and adults alike?
 Longleat House is the perfect mixture for a family day out in Wiltshire.
-The English stately home has stunning views, ornate interior and grand sweeping corridors simply begging to be explored.
+The English stately home has stunning views, ornate interiors and grand sweeping corridors simply begging to be explored.
 And while you immerse yourself in the history of the beautiful house, the kids can roam free in the main square.
 With koalas, crocodiles, gorillas and birds, you and your family can get up close and personal with some of your favourite animals.